bsodmike/connect-1password/README.md

 The library can be used by Rust applications, tools, and other automations to access and manage items in 1Password Vaults.

+## Early draft, please wait for initial release

+This is an early draft which is a work in progress.
+I'm post this earlier so as to setup my crate online.
+Please wait for a proper release, out in due course.

 ## Installation

 ## Usage